W3IK is "John" in Gray, TN, United States of America in the extreme northeast corner of Tennessee

 MY CAREER AS MILITARY RADIO OPERATOR 1974-1994: My early part of my career was point-to-point radio which began in 1974.
 Serving during the Vietnam War, I took part in Operation New Life, providing communications that helped transport distraught Vietnamese refugees out of VietNam to USA.
 I would be interested in hearing from other vets who participated in this military but also humanitarian operation.
 During my 20 years as an Air Force Radio Operator, most of my career was support of HF Air-To-Ground Presidential, Vice Presidential, and Special Air Missions such as Air Force One, Air Force Two, etc. from Albrook Airways, and Scott Airways.
 This included long range flight following (HF Air Traffic Control).
 I also worked MARS RADIO, and was Chief Operator at AGA6MC 1974-1976 McClellan AFB, AGA6TR Travis AFB (90 day TDY) 1975, and AJA3AIR Rhein Main AB 1976-1977.
 I also did considerable HF Point-to-Point Communications, and served with a Combat Deployable Unit (3rd Herd).
 I spent 6 months special assignment working with Combat Crew Communications at Loring AFB, ME (primarily B52's and KC-135s).
 Other ancedotes of my military career include working communications/support during the Iran Hostage Crisis of the late 70's, Grenada Invasion, Bosnia, and the Iraq War.
 My most memorable communications experience was assisting a Search and Rescue C-130 looking for a downed balloonist who was one of the earlier attempts at crossing the Atlantic by balloon.
+The balloonist kerplopped off the coast of the Azores.

 LIFE AFTER THE AIR FORCE (TODAY): I am retired from the USAF.
 Since then, I have taught college for the past fifteen years in the evenings, and also in the day time I work for the US Postal Service.